martinjagodic/martinjagodic.com/assets/styles/grid/README.md

 # PM Grid & Breakpoints Library

 Poslovni mediji's own grid library based on (CSS Grid)[https://css-tricks.com/snippets/css/complete-guide-grid/].
-Currently a part of `hugo-template`, one day a package on NPM.
+Currently a part of `martinjagodic.com`, one day a package on NPM.

 ## Global Properties
 1. $breakpoints - edit the `$breakpoints` map to adapt them for your project's needs.